Team: 3 UX / UI Designers

 We then split up the analysis of competitors the stakeholders named to understand where Slow Down fits in among them.

 We saw that Slow Down fits somewhere in the middle as a very community-oriented place that welcomes customers of any background.
 They are a place that encourages people to sit down and hang out.
 It also quickly became clear that Slow Down’s site did not stand out compared to its competitors.
 This made us confident we had to give the site a closer look.

 We then completed a mix of user interviews and surveying to understand what users were looking for when they visited the Slow Down Coffee Co website.
 We ensured that our target audience matched the demographic of customers typical to the shop.

-Key learning: Most site visitors to the site haven’t been to the shop.
+Key learning: Most site visitors weren't interested / had not been to the shop.